MCHIHANA/Geospatial-App-Frontend/README.md

 ## 🤝 Contributing

-This is an academic/research project.
+This is an academic/research project developed for geospatial accessibility analysis.
 For questions or contributions, please review the code documentation and setup guides.

 ## 📧 Support